cous cous salad

 Instructions

 • Preheat the oven to 180C or 350F.
-Chop the squash into chunks (no need to peel), mix with the spices, oil and salt/pepper.
+Chop the squash into bite-sized chunks (no need to peel).
+Mix with the turmeric, curry powder, oil and salt/pepper.
 Bake for about 20-25 mins, giving a shake halfway through.

-• Put the cous cous, salt, sultanas and all the spices in a large bowl, pour in the boiling water and stir well.
+• Put the cous cous, salt, sultanas and all the listed spices in a large bowl.
+Pour in the boiling water and stir well.
 Cover and leave for 5 minutes.

 • Mix the olive oil, lemon juice/zest, herbs and maple syrup together to make a dressing and season well.